twaldear/flask-secure-headers/README.md

 A couple notes:
 * Changes here will always update the policy instead of rewrite
-* For CSP policy updates the existing policies will be added on to, not overwritten.
-See comment below
+* For CSP policy updates lists will be merged, not overwritten.
+See comment below for example.
+* The next sh.wrapper() method call will not include these changes
 ```python
 @app.route('/')
 @sh.wrapper({'CSP':{'script-src':['sha1-klsdjfkl232']}})